 1 Corinthians 15:45-50: “But it is not the spiritual that is first but the natural, and then the spiritual.
 The first man was from the earth, a man of dust; the second man is from heaven.
 As was the man of dust, so also are those who are of the dust, and as is the man of heaven, so also are those who are of heaven.
 Just as we have borne the image of the man of dust, we shall also bear the image of the man of heaven.
 I tell you this, brothers: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.“

 Here skeptics make mountains out of molehills and chuck the rest of the Pauline letters.
 When Paul refers to spiritual bodies, he’s not referring to non-physical bodies.
 He’s not referring to mortal bodies, but an embodied immorality.
 Here’s EP Sanders, who calls himself “liberal, modern, secularized Protestant.”
 In other words, he’s not a conservative scholar.
 He writes:

-Even Bart Ehrman gets the point of 1 Cor.
+Even noted skeptic Bart Ehrman gets the point of 1 Cor.
 15. In his book “How Did Jesus Become God?”, he writes:

 “Paul is emphatic: Jesus was bodily raised from the dead.
 Paul states this view vigorously in 1 Corinthians 15, and in some sense, the entire chapter is written to make the point—precisely because Paul’s opponents in Corinth had a different view.
 In their opposing view, Jesus was raised in the spirit, not in the body, such that Christians who enjoy the resurrection with him in their own lives are also spiritually raised—not in their bodies but in their inner beings…And that is the point of 1 Corinthians 15.
 The fact—Paul takes it as a fact—that the resurrected bodies of believers will be like the resurrected body of Jesus shows that the resurrection has not yet taken place.
 It is a bodily (not purely spiritual) event, and since it is a bodily event, it obviously has not happened yet because we are still living in our pathetic mortal bodies.”How Jesus Became God pp 176-77